 Parents of dependent students may apply for a PLUS loan.
 The annual amount of a PLUS loan is limited to the student's cost of education minus any other estimated financial aid awarded.
 Repayment begins sixty days after disbursement and the total loan, including interest, must be repaid within ten years.
 If the parent fails to repay the PLUS loan, the child will be ineligible for further Title IV assistance.
-Graduate students may also apply for a PLUS loan and are governed by the same rules and regulations.
+The promissory note is signed on line using the federal PIN.